Ajmal Kasab: Early life

 Kasab was born in Faridkot village in the Okara District of Punjab, Pakistan, to Noor Elahi and Muhammad Amir of the Qassab community.
+In the aftermath of the Mumbai attacks, it was initially assumed Kasab was from Faridkot, Khanewal; however, Khanewal police were unable to find anyone of his name, and he was later determined to be from the village of the same name in Okara.
 His father ran a snack cart while his elder brother, Afzal, worked as a labourer in Lahore.
 His elder sister, Rukaiyya Husain, was married and lived in the village.
 A younger sister, Suraiyya, and brother, Munir, lived in Faridkot with their parents.

 Kasab briefly joined his brother in Lahore and then returned to Faridkot.
 He left home after a fight with his father in 2005.
 He had asked for new clothes on Eid al-Fitr, but his father could not provide them, which made him angry.
 He engaged in petty crime with his friend Muzaffar Lal Khan, eventually moving on to armed robbery.
-On 21 December 2007, Eid al-Adha, they were in Rawalpindi trying to buy weapons when they encountered members of Jama'at-ud-Da'wah, the political wing of Lashkar-e-Taiba, distributing pamphlets.
+On 21 December 2007, Eid al-Adha, they were in Rawalpindi trying to buy weapons in Raaja Bazaar when they encountered members of Jama'at-ud-Da'wah, the political wing of Lashkar-e-Taiba, distributing pamphlets.
 They decided to sign up for training with the group, ending up at their base camp, Markaz Taiba.